Depositions in Iowa Criminal Cases

 Generally speaking, only the witnesses disclosed by the State in the Trial Information can be deposed by the Defendant.
 However, there are exceptions to this rule, and the Iowa district court can allow a deposition of a witness who is not listed in the Trial Information when doing so is necessary to achieve justice.
 Rule 2.13(6) provides that depositions are to be taken within 30 days after arraignment, although that time can be and is often extended with good cause.

-See also Prostitution Charges in Iowa
+See also Identity Theft Charges in Iowa

 Depositions involve the Defendant, their attorney, the prosecutor, a court reporter, and witnesses (one at a time) meeting in a location to conduct the depositions.
 It is common that the location used is a conference room in the County Attorney’s office, although each county has its own customary practices as to deposition location.
 During the depositions, the witness is placed under oath and their testimony is treated the same as though they were sitting in court.
 The defense attorney can ask questions of the witness, and the prosecutor may elect to do so as well.
 The court reporter types what is said by all parties, and a transcript is produced which can be used for a variety of purposes in the case.